Coset Shaping: Constructions and Bounds: Abstract

 \section{Abstract}

-A new shaping technique called {\em coset shaping} for coded QAM and PAM signaling is introduced and analyzed.
-This technique can be applied not only to information bits but also to parity bits without incurring additional complexity costs.
-It is proven that as the length of the error-correcting code and the modulation order tend to infinity, the gap to capacity for the proposed shaping scheme can be made arbitrarily small.
-Numerical results and comparisons for the shaping scheme, along with nonbinary LDPC-coded QAM signaling, are presented.
+A new geometric shaping technique, referred to as \emph{coset shaping}, is proposed and analyzed for coded QAM and PAM signaling.
+This method can be applied to both information and parity bits without introducing additional complexity.
+It is shown that, as the error-correcting code length and the modulation order grow, the gap to capacity of the proposed shaping scheme can be made arbitrarily small.
+A Gallager-type bound is provided together with numerical results, including performance comparisons for the shaping scheme combined with short and mid-length binary-coded, as well as nonbinary LDPC-coded QAM signaling.